joanbp-dk/Repbased_voting_playground/README.md

   This is where the action happens.

-  For now, only a single voting algorithm has been implemented, as a proof of concept:
+  For now, only one voting algorithm has been implemented, as a proof of concept:
   A quick-and-dirty popularity contest which ignores any notion of reputation.

   The next step will be to come up with other - better - algorithms.